johnno1962/Remote/README.md

 - RMMacroManager - controls display, saving and loading of macros

+Internal (connected by protocol RMDeviceDelegate):

 - RMImageView - subclass of NSImageView for event capture/device display

-- RMDeviceController - interface between display and device
+- RMDeviceController - interface between remote display and device

 - RemoteCapture.h - #imported into application's main.m to connect to Xcode

 ### Limitations

-Most activity on the device is captured including the keyboard.
-UIAlertView prompts are not captured however which seem to render outside the window hierarchy.
+Remote uses [UIWindow.layer renderInContext:] so most activity on the device is captured including the keyboard but excepting video replay and openGL layers.
-Also, UIDatePickers are not rendered correctly although they will respond to events.
+UIAlertView prompts are also not captured as they seem to render outside the window hierarchy.
+Finally, UIDatePickers are not rendered correctly at all although they will respond to events.
+To preserve network bandwidth to the device animations are not played.

 ### Temporary License